|

 (with some "Coming Soon" items)

-site is ongoing and getting bigger.
-Please excuse the glaring
+The whole site is ongoing and getting bigger.
+Please excuse the

-comic book not soap opera digest.
-Ooieeeee Without the mythic figure,
+book not soap opera digest.
+Ooieeeee Without the mythic

-we don't care as much about the story.
-The
+figure, we don't care as much about the story.
+The larger-than-life

-larger-than-life ness of the man and his strength comes first.
-Before this turns into
+ness of the man and his strength comes first.
+Before this

 article by Olivia Lichtenstein